dustmop/rasterjs/docs.md

 The number of seconds since the scene begin, as a floating point value.

-### timeTick
+### tick

-The number of frames that have rendered so far, increasing by 1 per frame.
+The number of internal clock ticks, equal to 1 per frame, at 60 frames a second.

 ### TAU